rhpandit11/Data-Theory/Python_Fundamental/python_fundamental.md

 * dict.setdefault(key, default=none) -- similar to get(), but it will set the dict[key] = default if the key is not found in the given dict.
 * dict.update(dict1) -- it adds the dictionary dict1's key-values pairs to the dict
 * dict.values() -- it returns the list of the dict values
+* dict(zip(keys, values)) -- The zip() function in Python is used to combine two or more iterable [dictionaries](https://www.geeksforgeeks.org/python-dictionary/) into a single iterable

 THE SET DATA TYPE: